 - Occurrence of skin & urinary infections

-Type 1 diabetes is a rare health disorder, as it does not affect as many people compared to type 2 diabetes.
-So, the exact cause of type 1 diabetes is not clearly known.
-Here’s a list of common factors that can lead to occurrence of type 1 diabetes.
+Type 1 is a rare health disorder, as it does not affect as many people compared to type 2.
+So, what causes diabetes type 1 is not clearly known.
+Some common factors that can lead to occurrence of type 1 include –

-If either of your parents suffer from type 1 diabetes or you have a family history, it is likely that you may also develop it at some point in your life.
-This type of diabetes affects both men, women and children and is common in individuals below 20 years.
+If either of your parents suffer from type 1 or you have a family history, it is likely that you may also develop it at some point in your life.
+This type affects both men, women and children and is common in individuals below 20 years.

 The presence of any virus in the body can cause havoc in your immune system.
 When the body tries to get rid of the virus, it begins to attack the pancreas.
 While doing so, it begins to kill the beta cells, leading to high levels of insulin in the body.